Annuity Payment Calculator

 Annuities are one way to draw steady income, but some retirees opt for systematic withdrawal plans from investment accounts instead.
 Those plans often follow rules of thumb, such as withdrawing 4% of the portfolio each year and adjusting for inflation.
 The advantage is flexibility—you can change the withdrawal amount as market conditions shift.
 The downside is uncertainty, since poor investment returns early in retirement can deplete assets faster than expected.
 An annuity transfers that longevity risk to the insurer in exchange for less flexibility.
 Running both approaches side by side helps clarify which aligns with your comfort level.

-Inflation and Longevity Considerations
+Inflation and longevity considerations

 Because annuity payments are typically fixed, inflation gradually erodes purchasing power.
 Some contracts include cost-of-living adjustments, but they usually start with lower initial payments.
 Estimate your long-term expenses and consider whether you might need a mix of fixed annuities and growth-oriented investments to keep pace with rising prices.
 Longevity is another factor: living longer than expected means more payments, so choosing a lifetime annuity or adding a rider for guaranteed periods can provide peace of mind.
 Although these features may reduce the monthly amount, they ensure income continues for as long as you need it.